-- Water in the affected aquifer is naturally unsuited for human consumption - Contaminants are present in low concentration with low mobility - Low potential for exposure pathways to be completed, and low risk associated with exposure - Low transmissivity and low future user demand
+- Water in the affected aquifer is naturally unsuited for human consumption - Contaminants are present in low concentration with low mobility - Low potential for exposure pathways to be completed and low risk associated with exposure - Low transmissivity and low future user demand

-The following containment measures have potential to limit the spread of continued or remaining groundwater impacts at this site, if necessary:
+The following containment measures have potential to limit the spread of the existing groundwater impacts at the site, if necessary:

 - Gradient Control with Pumping.
 Gradient control includes a measure to alter the groundwater velocity and direction to slow or isolate impacts.
 This can be accomplished with pumping wells and/or a trench/sump collection system.
-If groundwater pumping is considered for capturing an impacted groundwater plume, the impacted groundwater must be managed in conformance with all applicable federal and state requirements. - Gradient Control with Phytotechnology.
+If groundwater pumping is considered for capturing an impacted groundwater plume, the impacted groundwater must be managed in conformance with all applicable Federal and State requirements. - Gradient Control with Phytotechnology.
 Gradient control with phytotechnology relies on the ability of vegetation to evapotranspire sources of surface water and groundwater.
 Water interception capacity by the aboveground canopy and subsequent evapotranspiration through the root system can limit vertical migration of water from the surface downward.
 The horizontal migration of groundwater can be controlled or contained using deep-rooted species, such as prairie plants and trees, to intercept, take up, and transpire the water.
-Trees classified as phreatophytes are deep-rooted, high-transpiring, water-loving organisms that send their roots into regions of high moisture and can survive in conditions of temporary saturation. - Chemical Stabilization.
-Stabilization refers to processes that involve chemical reactions that reduce the leachability of lithium and molybdenum.
-Stabilization chemically immobilizes impacts or reduces their solubility through a chemical reaction.
-The desired results of stabilization methods include converting metals into a less soluble, mobile, or toxic form.
+Trees classified as phreatophytes are deep-rooted, high-transpiring, water-loving organisms that send their roots into regions of high moisture and can survive in conditions of temporary saturation.

-Based on the currently available information for this site, active containment (other than source control) is not currently required for this site and is not included in the proposed alternatives.
-We will continue to investigate the nature and extent of the groundwater impacts at BGS and may add containment measures as warranted by data.
+Based on the currently available information for this site, gradient control is included in the proposed alternatives.
+We will continue to investigate the nature and extent of the groundwater impacts at PCS and may add containment measures as warranted by data.